 was repeatedly beaten and if he passed out, he was

 the Japanese were finished, the men were thrown back

 into the hold.
 Both men survived, but would

 The surviving POWs were moved to

-13th.
-The ship sailed at dawn on the 14th as part of
+January 13.
+The ship sailed at dawn on the 14 as

 received their first meal of a quarter cup of red

 rice for each POW.
 The POWs found the first

 night on the ship was extremely cold.
 What